 Top Online Nursing Programs at University of Cincinnati in Ohio

 RN to BSN OnlineThis online degree is designed to assist those who already hold an RN (registered nurse) license and want to get their BSN (Bachelor of Science in Nursing) degree.
 The program itself has existed for over 40 years, but it is now available online as well.
 Those who take part in the program are supported by student affairs and academics.
 They also have access to technology support services and an extensive library.
 The curriculum itself is always up-to-date to reflect the changing world of nursing and care.
 The goal of the program is to assist in building a quality workforce of nurses.
 As such, they want to help ensure the shortage of nurses is resolved as well.
 The program helps RNs to gain better skills, making them more marketable as well.
 With it being online, it allows students who are already employed as RNs to continue to work and study alongside, for instance.
 The course takes between one and one and a half years to complete.
 The difference in time is due to the fact that it is a flexible program, meaning students can learn at their own pace.
 It is accredited by the CCNE (Commission on Collegiate Nursing Education), which means the degree is valid across the country.

-The graduate certificate has been designed to help practicing nurses become better facilitators of development and perceptors of need.
+Graduate Certificate in Nursing EducationThe graduate certificate has been designed to help practicing nurses become better facilitators of development and perceptors of need.
 This program is needed for those who want to work as leaders in practice or academic settings.
 During the program, they will be taught the basics of teaching and learning, how to assess and evaluate, how to develop programs and more.
 The program is only available to those who already hold a BSN as minimum, as it is designed for those working towards their Master’s or towards a Ph.D.

 Certified Nurse Midwife ProgramThe CNM (certified nurse midwife) program teaches students to be the care provider for women before, during and after pregnancy.
 Although a large focus is on delivering babies, they also deal with all other aspects of women’s health, including disease prevention, counseling, family planning, prenatal care, caring for babies, and more.
 The program is designed for those people are have excellent communication skills, natural confidence and a true passion for holistic health care.
 They recognize that women have not just physical needs, but psychological and spiritual needs as well, and they try to meet these needs with as few technological interventions as possible.
 With this degree, students can get to work in private offices, hospitals and various other health care clinics.
 It is a fully accredited program, which means employment can be sought in any of the 50 states and around the world.
 On completion of the program, students must take the AMCB (American Midwifery Certification Board) exam.